symphatixe/GoCoding-Python/[4]/[1] CoinToss/README.md

 ### Skills
 - Use Python user input to track the choice.
-- Use `.lower()` to make sure all input is tracked correctly even if the user uses capitals.
+- Use `.lower()` to track user input.
-- Print out corresponding statements for the outcomes and use fstrings.
+- Print out corresponding statements for the outcomes and use formatted strings.